+Physics 11

-Physics 11: The course is intended to provide students with insight into the scope, nature, relevance, and limitations of physics (physical science).
-In this introductory level course, the topics covered include the study of kinematics (mathematics of motion), vector diagrams, gravity, the fundamental forces (electrical, gravitational, and nuclear), and nuclear and quantum physics.
+This course aims to introduce students to the foundations of Physical Science and to develop a scientific attitude toward understanding and describing how the world behaves.
+In this introductory level course, the topics covered include the study of kinematics (mathematics of motion), vector diagrams, gravity, the fundamental forces (electrical, gravitational and nuclear), and nuclear and quantum physics.